Electronics: signal processing, control and communications

 Block 1: Signal processing

 The first block introduces you to signal processing.
 It starts by defining what we mean by noise in a signal, showing how to explain this in the frequency domain.
 It then shows how we can remove the noise with the use of analogue electronic circuits – called filters.
 We’ll show you how to design filters to perform specific tasks by using mathematical models.
 We’ll also give you a refresher on complex numbers.
-The chapter ends with a look at digital filters.
+The block ends with a look at digital filters.
 First, how we can design filters that run on computers and can perform many of the filtering tasks of analogue circuits.
 Finally, we look at aspects of processing that we can only do with digital signals, such as image processing.

 Block 2: Control